 6. (Optional note).
 The other context story is possibly enough context for a clinician, no need to add more.

+Be more willing to put features in Could have/Would want based on 25-50% budget

 3.

 a) Architectural pattern – shows reusable solutions to whole system architectural problems.
 Design pattern – addresses design problems at the scale of class interactions.